Event: FINTECH Circle Autumn Drinks 2025

 Chris:

-I get it out either as a salary or bonus.
-That’s going to be taxed at an effective rate of 50-odd percent % when you take into account the kind of interplay between corporation tax relief and what you’re going to be taking out.
+You can get it out, either as a salary or bonus.
+However, this is going to be taxed at an effective rate of 50-odd percent % when you take into account the kind of interplay between corporation tax relief and what you’re going to be taking out.

-Similarly with a dividend, same thing, it’s around about 55% is the effective rate.
+Similarly with a dividend, it is the same thing, it’s around about 55% as the effective rate.

-Better is to take it out as either interest, so if you loan money into the company, then you take the interest out, get interest on that loan tax rate, it’s still 45%, but it’s obviously better than 54%.
+A better solution would be to take out money as either interest, for example, if you loan money into the company, then you take the interest out.
+Yes, the interest on that loan is still taxed at 45%, but it’s obviously better than 54%.

-Or it’s rent, so if you allow your company to use the premises, that you acquire the premises and you rent that premises to them, that again, taking rent out is again more tax efficient than taking salary out or taking other things out.”
+Or consider rent, so if you allow your company to use premises that you have acquired, you can charge a rent to the company, that is again more tax efficient than taking salary out or taking other things out.”

 Susanne: